jun2tong/reindeer-2018/README.md

+# Note
+This repository is taken from: https://github.com/wouterkool/attention-tsp

 # Attention Solves Your TSP, Approximately

 Attention based model for learning to solve the Travelling Salesman Problem (TSP) and the Vehicle Routing Problem (VRP).
 Training with REINFORCE with greedy rollout baseline.